dishadey-github/supermarket-sales-data-analytics-report/README.md

 #### Overview
 This repository contains the Supermarket Sales Data Analytics Dashboard, which provides an insightful visualization of supermarket sales data.
 The dashboard is designed to offer a comprehensive view of sales, profit, and returned orders, with comparisons to the previous year.
 It enables users to filter data by customer name, country/region, segment, and date range.

-The following Excel file is included in this repository:\
+#### Data Source
-Sample-Superstore.xls: Contains the raw data used to generate the dashboard.
+Sample-Superstore.xlsx: Contains the raw data used to generate the dashboard.
 This Excel file contains Orders table and Returns table.
 This includes details on sales, profit, returned orders, and additional metrics.

 #### Date Table: